 Companies with strong growth potential aren’t just in technology.
 First, they are organizations whose founders and managers are visionaries who anticipate or create needs for consumers and businesses.
 When you offer something that makes life easier for people or you help them solve a problem or spend more quality time with their loved ones, the potential is there.
 However, you must have the means to achieve your goals, and too fast a pace can trap the company.
 The greatest danger of sudden growth is not being able to meet commitments and deliver the goods.

 To create the conditions for success, it’s best to know your strengths, hire people with complementary expertise and be well surrounded by trusted professionals who are used to carrying out transactions or supporting entrepreneurs with their growth projects.
 This planning allows you to compare different potential scenarios and then prioritize them.
-“Don’t wait to discuss your goals and ambitions with your account manager to benefit from their experience and support with your growth plans,” suggests Chantal Durocher.
+"Go ahead and discuss your goals and ambitions with your account manager to take advantage of their experience and support," says Chantal Durocher, Manager of Business Development Advisory Services at Desjardins Business.